Work Shoes For People With Plantar Fasciitis

 It’s hard to work out which comes first.

-You can read more about orthotics in our article, all about why they are good for your feet.
+You can read more about buying orthotics for treating heel pain and why they are good for your feet.

 4. They were a dark color and "office friendly".

 I am a firm believer that "the clothes do not make the man".
 The fact that I am not wearing a shirt and tie, does not mean I am not able to perform my job.

 However, there are certain rules and established standards that we must all agree to when working in an office and wearing appropriate shoes is one of them.

 However, there is someone in my office who wears the brightest trainers he can find and somehow manages to get away with it (also whilst meeting with customers and clients too).

 He also has a "foot problem" that requires him to wear them - but I am not sure what it is.
 However, I am not as extroverted as he is, so I needed a shoe that would not look too obvious.